istekhar8966/istekhar8966/README.md

 ## 🧑‍💻 About Me

 Passionate about Web3 and open source technologies, I am Md Istekhar—a senior quality developer focused on building secure and verifiable decentralized applications.
-Currently deepening my expertise in JavaScript, TypeScript, Rust, Solidity, and system-level tools.
+Currently deepening my expertise in Rust, Solidity, and system-level tools.

 ---